The Hamas tunnel city beneath Gaza - a hidden frontline for Israel

 "What the IDF (Israeli military) is likely to face inside the tunnels is also all of the experience and all of the knowledge that has been gained by groups like ISIS (Islamic State) and has been ... passed on to Hamas."

-(Reporting by Jonathan Saul in Jerusalem and Stephen Farrell in London; Additional reporting by James Mackenzie in Jerusalem, Phil Stewart in Washington, Nafisa Eltahir and Ahmed Mohamed Hassan in Cairo; Editing by Janet Lawrence and Alison Williams)
+(Reporting by Jonathan Saul in Jerusalem and Stephen Farrell in London, additional reporting by Phil Stewart in Washington, Nafisa Eltahir and Ahmed Mohamed Hassan in Cairo; Editing by Janet Lawrence)

 ((stephen.farrell@thomsonreuters.com;))